 FP Markets is most definitely not a con as they are regulated by major financial regulators.

 SpreadEx is regulated by Financial Conduct Authority (FCA) and have been in business since 1999.

 SpreadEx is most definitely not a con as they are regulated by major financial regulators.

 What happens if FP Markets or SpreadEx go bust?

-FP Markets and SpreadEx are regulated which means that as part of their regulatory obligations FP Markets and SpreadEx have to offer a certain level of financial protection to their clients.
+FP Markets and SpreadEx are regulated, which means that as part of their regulatory obligations FP Markets and SpreadEx have to offer a certain level of financial protection to their clients.
 FP Markets and SpreadEx should by law keep client funds separate from FP Markets and SpreadEx funds.
-If either FP Markets or SpreadEx goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the FP Markets and SpreadEx websites and regulators.
+If either FP Markets or SpreadEx goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the FP Markets and SpreadEx websites and regulators.

 Are FP Markets or SpreadEx good for beginners?

 FP Markets and SpreadEx offer low deposits and access to a selection of market insights and news resources.
 Both FP Markets and SpreadEx offer demo accounts.
-This is a big plus for FP Markets and SpreadEx as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for FP Markets and SpreadEx as it shows they are interested in their customers.